Healthy Recipes Blog

 A hamburger sandwich made with oopsie bread.

 Or, you can use it for dessert.
 For example, you can use it to make a keto strawberry shortcake.
-And just like crepes, you can fill it with whipped cream and berries.
+And similar to crepes, you can fill two pieces of this bread with whipped cream and berries.

 It's also perfect for breakfast.
-I like it with butter and a slice of cheddar or with almond butter.
-You can also top it with eggs such as these fluffy scrambled eggs.
+I like it with butter and a slice of cheddar, with cream cheese and smoked salmon, or with almond butter.
+You can also top it with eggs, such as these fluffy scrambled eggs.

 Recipe Card